Siegbert Einstein: Personal life

-After the end of the war, Siegbert married Elsa Schlittler; because she was an Aryan, Siegbert had additional privileges under the Nazis.
-They had two children, Rolf Einstein and Kurt Einstein, who were raised Protestant Christians.
+After the end of the war, Siegbert married Elsa Schlittler; because she was Aryan, Siegbert had additional privileges under the Nazis.
+They had two children, Rolf Einstein and Kurt Einstein, who were raised Lutheran Christians.
 He was a distant relative of Albert Einstein.

 He died on 24 December 1968 at the age of 79 and was the last Jew buried in the Jewish Cemetery of Buchau.

 Awards and honors

 In 1959, Einstein received the Order of Merit because of his public work and efforts in the care of the Jewish community.